cinnetcrash/Biyoinformatik_TR/README.md

 done
 ~~~

-* Q1 - What basic linux commands could help us quickly peek at the files?

-head, tail, wc -l

-* Q2 - How many sequences are in the file?

-grep ^@SRR030257 SRR030257_1.fastq | wc -l
-grep --count ^@SRR030257 SRR030257_1.fastq

-or

-wc -l SRR030257_1.fastq

-* Q3 - Here is the for loop you wrote for unzipping .zip files:

 ~~~ {.bash}
 $ for filename in *.zip
 > do
 > unzip $filename
 > done
 ~~~

-* Q4 - Use the gzip command to compress the file sample_1.fastq.
-Use gunzip to decompress it back to the original contents

-Use the above commands along with *man* and *ls* to see what happens to the file.

-Answer :

-* Q5 - How many reads are contained in the file sample_1.fastq?

-Examine some of the file to work out how many lines each *read* takes up.

-Answer :

 ## Working with collections of files; conditionals